pelinbalci/pelinbalci.github.io/_posts/2023-01-29-Line_Chart_with_Plotly.md

 anomaly_date = df[df.Analysis == "Anomaly"]
 ```

-add_traces is used this 'go', first, we need to import it.
+It is required to import graph objects to mark "anomalies".

 ```python
 import plotly.graph_objects as go